QueenKiller™ 3 pack with Treatment Pod

 Termites prefer QueenKiller™ over other bait because of size of particle and flavour of bait when made up with water.

 The QueenKiller™ consumed by termites is immediately passed through colony and to the Queen.
 Once Queen has consumed, colony consumption increases and colony death will follow.
-Time from initial consumption to colony death depends on many variables, including termite species, colony size, distance of bait to queen.
+Time from initial consumption to colony death depends on many variables, including termite species, colony size, distance of termite baits to queen.

-The FIRST method of using QueenKiller™ is when you have termites in a solid timber structure that is firmly attached to the ground (like your home).
-When termites are found in a structure it is extremely important to not disturb them or use any chemicals on them prior to using QueenKiller™.
+The FIRST method of using QueenKiller™ Termite Baits is when you have termites in a solid timber structure that is firmly attached to the ground (like your home).
+When termites are found in a structure it is extremely important to not disturb them or use any chemicals on them prior to using QueenKiller™ Termite Baits.

 In this method the Treatment Pod with QueenKiller™ (with water) is attached directly to active termites within timber via the Straw, Double-Sided Patch and Foil Tape.